apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

 ### Complex nested data
 Drill cannot read some complex nested arrays unless you use a table alias.

 Workaround: To query n-level nested data, use the table alias to remove ambiguity; otherwise, column names such as user_info are parsed as table names by the SQL parser.
-The alias is not needed for data that is not nested, as shown in the following example:
+The alias is not needed for data, such as dev_id, date, and time, that are not nested:

     {"dev_id": 0,
       "date":"07/26/2013",